dhruth-in/namma-sakhi/README.md

 - ✅ Promotes independence, confidence, and digital literacy

 ---

-## 🌍 Social Impact

-NammaSakhi drives change by:
-- Bridging the gender-based digital divide
-- Enabling financial independence and access to services
-- Promoting digital safety and resilience
-- Building confidence through knowledge and engagement

----

 ## 📲 How It Works

 1. **User messages the chatbot** on WhatsApp.
 2. **Botpress** handles conversation flow with context-aware logic.
 3. **OpenAI** processes the user's query and generates responses.
 4. The bot **responds in the user's regional language** with relevant information or guidance.

----

-## 🙌 Acknowledgements

-Special thanks to:
-- All the women who inspired the creation of this project
-- Open-source communities of Botpress and OpenAI
-- Mentors and organizers who supported our innovation journey

----

 ## 📧 Authors